 It seems possible to construct basic fraud models using the Medicare data.
 Of course, the performance is not very good due to the lack of labelled data.

 However, we still get nice insights on the most used drug for medicare fraud.
-The model could also be used as a help for medicare fraud detection.
+The model could also be used as help for Medicare fraud detection.
 Since we still need people to actually look closely to detect fraud pattern, checking first NPIs with high score makes sense.
-Indeed, if we analyse the Lift curve below, we realise that by looking at the top 10% highly scored physicians, we retrieve 60% of fraudsters.
+Indeed, if we analyze the Lift curve below, we realize that by looking at the top 10% highly scored physicians, we retrieve 60% of fraudsters.

 We focused on supervised machine learning but unsupervised methods could be of interest.
 Because we have very few labels, it could be worth testing more advanced outliers detection technics.